 As a result of our growth in recent years, we have adapted the management structure to the new circumstances.
 In Zurich, the various divisions have been grouped into departments and placed under departmental management.
 There are four departments: HVAC Building Construction, HVAC Healthcare/Pharmaceutical/Industry, Electrical/GA-Engineering and Consulting.

 Most of the companies in the A+W Group have a regional focus.
-The managers (divisional and executive management) are familiar with local conditions.
+The managers (divisional and executive management) are familiar with the conditions of their region.

 The Amstein + Walthert Group works with the management methodology "Leading with goals".
-For this, overarching strategic goals are defined annually and concretised for the individual departments and divisions.
+Overarching strategic goals are defined annually for this and concretised for the individual departments and divisions.
 Personal interviews with all employees are held annually.
-Personal goals are agreed upon, mutual expectations are formulated, and satisfaction with the current work situation is discussed.
+In these, personal goals are agreed upon, mutual expectations are formulated, and satisfaction with the current work situation is discussed.
 The employees are supported in achieving their goals by their superiors.

-If required or on request (but at least every three years), a personnel development interview is also held, at which an exchange of views on personal career and further training intentions takes place.
+If required or on request (but at least every three years), a personnel development interview is also held, providing the opportunity for an exchange of views on personal career and further training intentions.
 These interviews form the basis for the individual development and career planning of the employees.
 The possible profiles and promotion levels are set out in the quality manual.

 Wherever possible, operational changes are worked out in dialogue with the persons concerned and communicated as soon as possible.
 However, there are no minimum notification periods.

 It is our central concern to offer our employees a good working atmosphere.
 We use regular surveys to gather the opinions of our employees and define respective measures.
 The last regular survey was conducted in 2017.
 In view of the exceptional work situation during the lockdown, we launched the survey "Out of the crisis with innovation" in April 2020.
-The aim was to determine how the employees in the home office are doing and what measures and instruments can be implemented to improve the situation.
-A gratifying 70 % of the staff responded to the survey.
+The aim was to determine how employees are coping working from home and what measures and instruments can be implemented to improve the situation.
+A gratifying 70% of the staff responded to the survey.
 A set of home-office regulations and discount campaigns with IT providers were developed as timely measures.
-Further measures for example on digital forms of training, team building or customer management, are in progress.
-Appropriate tips are communicated on the specially set up intranet page "Together through the mini-lockdown".
+Further measures, for example on digital forms of training, team building and customer management, are in progress.
+Appropriate tips are communicated on the specially set up intranet page: "Together through the mini-lockdown".